xorkevin/xorkevin.com/content/blog/auth-crypto/index.md

 Rivest, Shamir, and Adleman based off the work of Diffie and Hellman[^rsa].
 Now known as RSA, the algorithm works by exploiting Euler's totient function, which is easy to calculate for a number if one knows its prime factorization, and difficult otherwise.
-This property of the totient function, makes it a trapdoor function, a function that computationally difficult, unless one knows special information, in this case the prime factorization.
+This property of the totient function makes it a trapdoor function, a function that is computationally difficult, unless one knows special information, in this case the prime factorization.
 RSA chooses a semiprime number for this, because semiprime numbers are the most difficult to factor for their size.
 RSA is presently secure, because factoring is an NP problem.

 [^rsa]: RSA <https://en.wikipedia.org/wiki/RSA\_(cryptosystem)>